Development plans set out how an area should look in the future by deciding the type and scale of development and where buildings should be allowed.

 - a sustainability appraisal prepared by the council so that economic and social factors are considered alongside environmental factors when developing the plan

-To download a copy of the RDS or view details of current planning policies, go to the Planning NI website:
+To download a copy of the RDS or view details of current Northern Ireland regional planning policies, go to the DfI website.

 Development plan process